src-d/sourced-ce/docs/quickstart/4-explore-sourced.md

 ## UAST.
 Parsing code

+_Please, refer to the [quick explanation about what Babelfish is](../advanced/bblfsh.md) to know more about it._

 You can get UASTs from the `UAST` tab (parsing files by direct input), or using the `UAST` gitbase function over blob contents on `SQL Lab` tab.